“Weight Loss Surgery and You” is a Guide Filled with the Important Information You Need to Know

 Like Factors to Consider Before Starting a New Weight Loss Journey

 If you're struggling to lose excess weight — and keep it off for good — Crossroads Community Hospital is here to help you learn about your weight loss surgery options.
 Our new "Weight Loss Surgery and You" guide offers some important factors to think about when considering this next step in your weight loss journey.
-The guide also also includes encouraging information about the health benefits of losing weight, and stories about positive outcomes experienced by other weight loss surgery patients.
+The guide also includes encouraging information about the health benefits of losing weight, and stories about positive outcomes experienced by other weight loss surgery patients.

 Not All Weight Loss Treatments Are the Same